Jonathan-Martimiano/Jonathan-Martimiano/Clustering/Clustering.md

 # Machine Learning Clustering Analysis

-## An Hierarchical and Non Hierarchical Machine Learning Clustering aproach in order to analyse Mc Donald's Hamburguer's nutritional table segregating the hamburguers in clusters based on the nutritional values.
+### Our Dataset is a nutritional table without predefined target labels, so we will want to develop machine learning models that can classify correctly this data, by finding by themselves some commonality in the features.
+In the study Hierarchical and Non Hierarchical Clustering aproaches are applied in order to analyse the nutritional properties simmilarity between Mc Donald's Hamburguer's.
 ***

 #### Loading Libraries